 Battery charge time: Most batteries will require three to five hours to fully charge from empty, with large-capacity batteries taking longer.
 You can buy extra chargers (or carry your charger along) if you plan to commute on your e-bike.
-You can also buy faster chargers.

 Number of batteries: Some e-bikes allow cyclists to use two batteries at once.
 This can extend the length of your ride—and if one battery is dead, you have a backup.
 You can also buy an extra battery to have a fully charged one at the ready or replace yours at the end of its lifespan (typically several thousand charges).

 Battery mounting setup: Batteries integrated into the frame clear space for bottle cages or a small bike bag.
 External batteries, though, are easier to charge and replace.

 E-Bike Motor Location

 Mid-drive motors are on the bottom bracket (the place where the crank arms attach to the bike frame).
 Hub-drive motors sit inside the hub of the rear wheel (some are on the front wheel).

 Mid-drive motors: Many motors feature this setup, for a variety of reasons.
 The pedal assist responds with a natural feel, and having the weight of the motor centered and low helps keep the ride balanced and stable.